simonprickett/mongodb-hotel-jobs/README.md

 #### mflix Movies Example

-What were the top 10 highest rated movies released in 2014, according to Rotton Tomatoes reviewers?
+What were the top 10 highest rated movies released in 2014, according to Rotten Tomatoes reviewers?

 ```sql
 select